um-dsp/ProCapture/README.md

 #### Graph Feature learning model: training a model `graph_model` on the extracted graph data

-` train_on_graph.py`: The Second step: We train another model called `graph_model` that learns the NN graph (activations) of the target model `model`.
+` train_on_graph.py`: We train another model called `graph_model` that learns the NN graph (activations) of the target model `model`.
 This model should be also stored should be initiated and stored in a .pt file <br />

-This step utilizes the activations extracted in the previous step, To Train a predefined model on the activations set use the CLI command with the following parameters: Dataset Name, Model Name and Attack
+This step utilizes the activations extracted in the previous step, To Train and test a predefined model on the activations set use the CLI command with the following parameters: Dataset Name, Model Name and Attack
   (The Above arguments will just be used to locate the needed activations in the project folder).
   The command also expects the following arguments: <br />
 - Model Path : represents the path for the predefined .pt model <br/>
-  (**Note**: after training the model will be saved in the same file) The model will be trained across all samples in Ground_Truth , Adversarial and Begnign for a specific model/attack and for 30 epochs
+  (**Note**: after training the model will be saved in the same file) The model will be trained  Ground_Truth benign and FGSM data, and tested on Benign and FGSM test data.

   **Sample Commands:** <br />